Commutativity in the Algorithmic Lovasz Local Lemma: Counting stable sequences: Proof of Theorems and

 We say that a sequence $\varphi=(I_1,\ldots,I_s)$ with $s\ge 1$ is {\em strongly stable} if \\ (i) $I_r\in\Ind(F)$ for each $r\in[s]$, \\ (ii) $I_{r+1}\subseteq \Gamma(I_r)$ for each $r\in[s-1]$, and \\ (iii) $I_r\ne\varnothing$ for each $r\in[2,s]$. \\ (Compared to Definition~\ref{def:StableSequence}, we added condition (iii), and in (ii) replaced condition $I_{r+1}\subseteq \Gamma^+(I_r)$ with a stronger condition $I_{r+1}\subseteq \Gamma(I_r)$).
 For a stable word $W$ let $\varphi_W=(I_1,\ldots,I_s)$ be the corresponding stable sequence; if $W$ is empty then $\varphi_W=(\varnothing)$.

-\begin{proposition} For any $W\in{\tt Stab}_\pi$ the sequence $\varphi_W$ is strongly stable. \end{proposition} \begin{proof} We need to show that the sequence $\varphi_W=(I_1,\ldots,I_s)$ satisfies additionally property (ii).
-We will prove this under the assumption that there exists a walk $\tau\myeq W$.
-(The case when there exists a walk $\tau\myeq{\tt REV}[W]$ is completely analogous).
+\begin{proposition} (a) For any $W\in{\tt Stab}_\pi$ the sequence $\varphi_W$ is strongly stable. (b) For any $W'\in{\tt Stab}^{\tt rev}_\pi$ the sequence $\varphi_{W}$ is strongly stable, where $W$ is the reverse of word $W'$. \end{proposition} \begin{proof} We need to show that the sequence $\varphi_W=(I_1,\ldots,I_s)$ satisfies additionally property (ii).
+We will prove this only in the case (a), i.e.\ under the assumption that there exists a walk $\tau\myeq W$.
+The case (b), i.e.\ when there exists a walk $\tau\myeq W'$, is completely analogous.